davidpatto/consentuaBlog/_posts/2017-9-6-leo-showcase.md

 The creators of Consentua, KnowNow Information, were selected by the Department of International Trade for their snappily titled Company Sub-Sector Support Programme in 2016.

 The programme also provides opportunities to demonstrate the technology in UK trade missions.
+Last year we took part in the trade mission to Malaysia.
+Read more <a href="http://www.kn-i.com/blog/malaysia-trade-mission/"> here.</a>